 This is a relatively small but interesting park located in the province of La Rioja with an area of only 2,150 sq. km.
 On its territory, there is a canyon with red rocks, on which ancient drawings and pictograms are perfectly preserved.
 Trees, flowers on the lawns, cacti, and shrubs grow from the cracks in the rocks.
 There are unique places in which the echo can be heard for several minutes.

-The City of Puerto Madryn lies on the shores of Golfo Nuevo, a protected area on the Patagonian Coast.
+The City of Puerto Madryn lies in a protected area on the Patagonian Coast.
 It turns out that this area is filled with tourists who want to see the most beautiful beach views in the Argentine region.
 And during summer, Puerto Madryn awaits you with its crystalline beaches, where diving, sailing, and kitesurfing are the main water sports.
+You can also snorkel with sea lions in Punta Loma.

 Nature lovers can also enjoy marine life in the Valdez Peninsula, which is considered an open-air aquarium and the best place in Argentina for ecotourism and watching marine animals.
 Here you can see whales, killer whales and dolphins, seals and sea lions, as well as penguins in their natural habitat.
 To have an unforgettable experience, you can organize a kayaking or diving trip to get as close as possible to the animals.